 🌐 Which cycling jacket do you need WHERE in summer?

-Summer can be very different.
+Summer can vary greatly.
 Lake or mountain?
 City or sea?

-- North Sea, Baltic Sea: Especially at the North Sea, it gets very windy, and it also rains repeatedly.
-Here a waterproof jacket is a must, a windbreaker or a vest should also be in your luggage.
-And a warming, light fleece jacket underneath can mitigate the wind chill.
-At the Baltic Sea, it is milder with a bit of luck, but you should still be able to protect yourself from wind and rain.
+- North Sea, Baltic Sea: Especially at the North Sea, it gets very windy, and it rains repeatedly.
+A waterproof jacket is a must here, and a windbreaker or vest should also be in your luggage.
+A warming, lightweight fleece jacket underneath can mitigate the wind chill.
+At the Baltic Sea, it's milder with some luck, but you should still be able to protect yourself against wind and rain.

-- Mountains: Wind and rapid weather changes are also an issue in the mountains, but here it is often significantly colder in higher altitudes than in the valley.
-An extra layer is always good, especially if you ride downhill quickly with little effort!
-Here a good rain jacket is a must, depending on the weather, a lightly warming base layer in the form of a sweater or a fleece jacket provides additional warmth.
-A light windbreaker or a windproof vest protects you during fast descents.
+- Mountains: Wind and rapid weather changes are also a topic in the mountains, but here it is often significantly colder in higher altitudes than in the valley.
+One more layer is always good, especially when you descend quickly with little pedaling effort!
+A good rain jacket is a must here, depending on the weather, a lightly warming base layer in the form of a sweater or fleece jacket provides additional warmth.
+A lightweight windbreaker or windproof vest protects you on fast descents.

-- Franconia and the Rhine Valley: These two regions are the warmest corners of Germany, here you should mainly ensure good ventilation and make sure your cycling clothing offers UV protection.
-A light, well-ventilated rain jacket should still be in your bike bags, but sufficient water supplies might be more important.
+- Franconia and the Rhine Valley: These two regions are the warmest corners of Germany, here you should mainly ensure good ventilation and make sure that your cycling clothing offers UV protection.
+A lightweight, well-ventilated rain jacket should still be in your bike bags, but sufficient water supplies may be more important.

-- Apart from these extreme locations, you can adjust your jacket to the current weather conditions.
+- Apart from these extreme locations, you can adjust your jacket to the current weather situation.

 Buy cycling jackets for women, men & children